ofhope/weather-poc/README.md

 # Weather App POC

-This is a simple weather app where you can search for a location a forecast is displayed.
+This is a simple weather app where you can search for a location and a forecast is displayed.

 ### Set up